Aetherspace/green-stack-starter-demo/.storybook/plugins/README.md

 Some example use cases of merging in these plugin branches from the starter repo:
 - Scripts to generate code from your schemas or assets (like converting .svg `with/green-stack-icons`)
 - Utils to turn your schemas into models for your database (like on the `with/mongoose` branch)
-- Extra helpers to make your life easier
+- Extra helpers to make your life easier or integrate better with third party tools

 ---
 > 💚 To use plugin branches, you do need [access to the official green-stack-starter](https://github.com/sponsors/codinsonn).